Interview with Maruti Nandan of Mercari, Japan, about His Working Experience in Japan

 Ryoko: OK.

-Maruti: Many companies are going for better work-life balance.
+Maruti: Many companies are looking for a better work-life balance.
 And language issues – well, I can say, I think many companies are going for more globalization, so they prefer an English environment there.
-People are getting more social as it becomes more diverse in every company, so these issues are becoming irrelevant.
+People are becoming more social as the diversity of every company becomes more diverse, so these issues are becoming irrelevant.

 Maruti: I think I can say it’s comparatively easier, for me at least.